Sue Wagner: Member of the Nevada Gaming Commission

 In 1997, Wagner was appointed to the board of Wells Fargo bank and in April was named by Governor Miller to the Nevada Gaming Commission.
 Still suffering from her injuries, Wagner was provided with a special chair and would need to take breaks during some of the 12- and 14-hour-long meetings.
 She saw her role as different from how she had worked as a legislator: "A legislator seeks compromise, whereas a regulator sees it one way or another.
 I don't see [being a regulator] as consensus-building.
 Although, by placing a condition on a license or limit on a license, you could compromise by doing that."
 She frequently agreed with the committee's only other female member, Deborah Griffin, and the two were often the dissenting voices in 3–2 decisions to give applicants licenses.
 Interested in compulsive gambling, Nevada Gaming Control Board Chairman Bill Bible appointed her to a statewide committee that considered the problem in 1998.

-Retirement
+Retirement and death

 Wagner retired from the Gaming Commission in 2009 and was awarded the Professional Achievement Award by the University of Arizona Alumni Association.
 She publicly opposed Sharron Angle, the Republican nominee for the U.S. Senate in 2010, though she did not endorse Democratic incumbent Harry Reid.
-In 2013 she was inducted into the Nevada State Senate Hall of Fame.
-In January 2014 she left the Republican Party, saying: "I did it as a symbol, I guess, that I do not like the Republican Party and what they stand for today...
+In 2013, she was inducted into the Nevada State Senate Hall of Fame.
+In January 2014, she left the Republican Party, saying: "I did it as a symbol, I guess, that I do not like the Republican Party and what they stand for today...
 It's grown so conservative and tea-party orientated and I just can't buy into that.
 I've left the Republican Party and it's left me, at the same time."
-She currently lives in south-west Reno, supported financially by a settlement from the plane crash.
+She then lived in south-west Reno, supported financially by a settlement from the plane crash.

+Wagner died in Reno on March 17, 2026, at the age of 86.